PatriciaDros/environmental-operational-bi-warehouse/docs/PROJECT_STANDARDS.md

 ---

+---

+# Rule 16 — Documentation Must Match the Repository

+The documentation must accurately describe the current implementation of the warehouse.

+Every chapter, diagram, screenshot, SQL script, and reference document should correspond to an artifact that exists within the repository.

+If implementation changes, update the documentation.

+If documentation describes functionality that does not yet exist, it should be clearly identified as future work.

+The documentation tells the same story that the repository demonstrates.

+---

+# Rule 17 — Build and Document Together

+Version 1.0 will be completed one artifact at a time.

+The preferred workflow is:

+Business Problem
+        ↓
+SQL Implementation
+        ↓
+Validation
+        ↓
+Documentation
+        ↓
+Diagram
+        ↓
+Screenshot
+        ↓
+Git Commit

+Complete one artifact before moving to the next.

+This keeps the implementation and documentation synchronized throughout the project.

+---

+# Rule 18 — Show and Tell Must Align

+The technical manual serves as the guide through the repository.

+Every chapter should be supported by corresponding implementation artifacts, including SQL scripts, diagrams, screenshots, validation queries, or sample output.

+A reader following the documentation should always be able to locate the artifact being described.

+The documentation should never promise work that the repository cannot demonstrate.

+---

 # Guiding Principle

 The Environmental Operational Business Intelligence Warehouse is both a real business solution and a technical portfolio project.